 The beginning of the decade vs the end

 The year 2009 was a big one for me.
 I opened my costume and corset boutique, Three Muses Inspired Clothing, in January that year.
 I had a web store for three years before deciding to go brick-and-mortar.
 It was a huge change.
 The store became my baby until seven years later it was replaced with my new, actual baby.
 I was working all the time and felt like I was missing too much, so I made the monumental decision to close up shop and be a stay-at-home-mom.
 I went all in.

 My 2009 photo is from a modeling shoot, which is something I haven’t done in years.
 I used to model bikinis!
 Now I mostly model piles of laundry or just post photos of my son because he looks better without a filter.

 But I love it all the same.
 I loved what I was doing then, and I love what I’m doing now.
 Opening my shop was a dream come true.
 It’s exactly what I wanted to be when I grew up.
 I wanted to make pretty things and have my own little store.
 It was so much fun!
 It was also a ton of work and a 24-7 commitment to keep both the shop and the website running.
-I had been in the costume business almost ten years by the time my son was born, and I was really ready for a change.
+I had been in the costume business almost ten years by the time my son was born, and was really ready for a change.
 I just had no idea how much of a change it would be!

 Being a mom and raising a human continues to be the biggest challenge I have ever faced.
 I have never had to try harder to do a good job on something, and have had to tap into places of myself I didn’t know existed.
-I have discovered levels of patience and compassion I was not aware I could manifest.
+I’ve discovered levels of patience and compassion I was not aware I could manifest.
 I also have a completely new respect for anyone who has done this parenting thing, and am spending a lot time taking back a lot of judgey things I may have thought in the past.
 One of the biggest ones was being critical of women who quit work when they had a child.